AbeMichel/ML_ASL_Dynamic_Recognition/README.md

 - ***Optimizer***: Adam
 - ***Training Metric***: Accuracy

-The code for creating the model is below,
+The code for creating the default model is below,

 ```python
 model = tf.keras.Sequential()